csl04r/activemq-artemis-helm/README.md

 # Accessing the Broker
 The broker can be accessed both from inside and outside of the cluster.
-All access requires TLS, and at this time, no trusted certificate is available so you have to disable TLS verification of the broker certificate.
-(TODO: get real, cluster-specific certs).
+All access requires TLS.

 ActiveMQ Artemis exposes a number of messaging protocols, including JMS, AMQP, STOMP, and MQTT.
 The broker is configured to listen on the following ports:
  - 61616: OpenWire for JMS connections